-- ensure management identifies the principal risks of the (i) Corporation's business and implements appropriate systems to manage these risks: - review operating and financial performance of the Corporation (ii) relative to its budgets or objectives; - receive, at least annually, reports from management of the (iii) Corporation on matters relating to, among others, ethical conduct, employee health and safety, human rights and related party transactions; and - (iv) assess and monitor management control systems, including: - assessing information provided by management of (A) the Corporation and others (e.g. internal and external auditors) about the effectiveness of management control systems; and - understanding the principal risks of the Corporation (B) and review whether the Corporation achieves a proper balance between risk and returns, and that management of the Corporation ensures that systems are in place to address the risks identified.
+- ensure management identifies the principal risks, including (i) ESG, Cyber and other emerging risks, of the Corporation's business and implements appropriate systems to manage these risks: - review operating and financial performance of the Corporation (ii) relative to its budgets or objectives; - receive, at least annually, reports from management of the (iii) Corporation on matters relating to, among others, ethical conduct, employee health and safety, human rights, environment, governance and related party transactions; and - assess and monitor management control systems, including: (iv) - assessing information provided by management of (A) the Corporation and others (e.g. internal and external auditors) about the effectiveness of management control systems; and - understanding the principal risks of the Corporation (B) and review whether the Corporation achieves a proper balance between risk and returns, and that management of the Corporation ensures that systems are in place to address the risks identified.